SDG 7 - Strategic Initiatives

 western sustainable impact fund

-• Carbon Solutions: This group is currently funding 15 projects that connect Western researchers with industry, government, and community organizations to reduce carbon emissions in Canada and beyond.
+• Carbon Solutions: This interdisciplinary initiative is currently funding 15 applied research projects that connect Western researchers with industry, government, and community partners to reduce carbon emissions.
+These projects support innovation in areas such as clean energy, carbon accounting, and sustainable infrastructure—helping startups and early-stage ventures bring climate solutions to market.